HenrikSamuelsson/c-coding-standard/year-2023-version/rule-012/rule-012.md

 ## Rationale

-In the C programming language, true is represented by any non-ero value, not necessarily 1.
-False is on the other hand always represented by 0 and is safe to compare against.
+In the C programming language, true is represented by any non-zero value, not necessarily 1, false is on the other hand always represented by 0 and is safe to compare against.

 ## Note